Misk77/k3d-Kubernetes-Lab-Clusters-with-k3d/README.md

 Will give us 3 masters and 3 workers nodes
 But we can also adding custom node with node name of our choice

-SO we can do like: ( just to simulate a prod env - for fun) CREATE CLUSTER AND NODES
+So we can do like: ( just to simulate a prod like env - for fun)
+CREATE CLUSTER AND NODES
 > k3d cluster create --servers 3 --agents 5 k3d-cluster --port '8080:80@loadbalancer'
 3 master, 3 workers, 1 infra, 1 monitor
-Using load-balancer in this example: disable Traefik, you can add the -p "8080:80@loadbalancer" flag when creating the cluster.
+Using load-balancer in this example:
+disable Traefik, you can add the -p "8080:80@loadbalancer" flag when creating the cluster.
 This will expose the load balancer on port 8080 of the host machine.
-When we create a tunnel from host machine to load balancer with port-forward If we want to add a node
+When we create a tunnel from host machine to load balancer with port-forward

+If we want to add a node
 > k3d node create nodeName -c k3d-cluster
 -c for cluster string name and this will bind the nodes to that cluster For deleting a node:

 K3d and kubectl is operating on two diff layers
 K3d on ked discovery
 Kubectl on kubectl discovery
 So we need to any order for proper deletion
 1. > k3d node delete k3d-nodeName-0
 Kubectl will see this node as NotReady
 2. > kubectl delete nodes k3d-nodename-0
 K3d will see this node as running

 ROLE LABELS NODES: